monideep2255/personal_portfolio/README.md

 #### Phase 4: Additional Enhancements & Deployment
 - Deployment: Deploy the website on Replit
-- Blog Section: Add a blog to share professional insights or tutorials
-- Testimonials Section: Include feedback from clients or recommendations
-- Newsletter Signup: Add an email capture form for networking updates
 - AI-Powered Resume Summary: Generate a brief bio based on the resume content
 - Custom 404 Page: Improve UX with a designed error page
 - Performance Optimization: Improve Lighthouse scores (speed, SEO, accessibility)